arbaregni/resolution-prover/README.md

 # resolution-prover

-Uses [propositional resolution](http://intrologic.stanford.edu/chapters/chapter_05.html) to verify statements and proofs on discord.
+Uses [propositional resolution](http://intrologic.stanford.edu/chapters/chapter_05.html) to prove statements and proofs on discord.
-Note that this is very different than being true or not.
+Note that this is [very different than being true or not](#provability).

 ## Table of contents